Modulus of continuity for spectral measures of suspension flows over Salem type substitutions: Introduction

 \section{Introduction}

-Substitutions appear as natural objects in many different areas such as symbolic dynamics, number theory, combinatorics of words, Diophantine approximation, and so on.
+Substitutions appear as natural objects in many different research areas such as symbolic dynamics, number theory, combinatorics of words, Diophantine approximation, and so on.
 For instance, the study of the spectrum of dynamical systems arising from substitutions has left longstanding open problems.
-One of the most important is the \textit{Pisot conjecture}, which asserts that if the substitution is irreducible and of \textit{Pisot type}, then the corresponding subshift has pure discrete spectrum (see \cite{akiyama2015pisot}).\\
+One of the most important is the \textit{Pisot substitution conjecture}, which asserts that if a substitution is irreducible and of \textit{Pisot type}, then the corresponding subshift has pure discrete spectrum (see \cite{akiyama2015pisot}).

 A continuous counterpart is found studying tilings of the Euclidean space, and similar questions for the spectrum emerge again in this case.
 A suspension flow of a substitution subshift can be seen as a special kind of tiling of the real line.
-The study of the spectrum of these flows has been done in the work of Clark and Sadun \cite{ClarkSadun}.
-For example, it is shown there that typical suspension flows over substitution subshifts are weakly mixing if the leading eigenvalue of the substitution matrix is not a Pisot number.
-In this case, the spectral measures do not have any atoms (except for the trivial one at the origin), and decay rates of these measures are linked with rates of weakly-mixing (see \cite{Knill}).
-Decay rates of spectral measures also give information on its absolutely continuous and singular components. \\
+Previous work on this type of systems are the papers of Clark and Sadun \cite{ClarkSadun}, \cite{clark_sadun_2006} and Barge and Diamond \cite{barge2008cohomology}.
+By relating the eigenvalues of the system with the eigenvalues of the matrix representing the cohomological action of the substitution map, it is possible to conclude that generic tile suspensions over non Pisot irreducible substitutions are weakly mixing.
+In this case, the spectral measures do not have any atoms (except for the trivial one at the origin), and moduli of continuity of these measures are linked with rates of weak mixing (see \cite{Knill}).
+Decay rates of spectral measures also give information on its absolutely continuous and singular components.